skepticaldude/Testing/README.md

-this is my QR code app
+this is my Live QR Code Generator